NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Understanding Wine Cellar Cooling System Types

-• Split Systems: These have two main components—an evaporator (inside or near the cellar) and a condenser (placed remotely, indoors or outdoors).
-Split systems can be:
+• Split Wine Cellar Cooling Systems: These have two main components—an evaporator (inside or near the cellar) and a condenser (placed remotely, indoors or outdoors).
+Split systems come in two main forms:

-This article focuses on ducted systems (including ducted split) and split (ductless split) systems, as these are the most common choices for dedicated wine cellars.
+This article compares ducted wine cellar cooling systems (including ducted split) and split wine cellar cooling systems (ductless split), as these are the most common choices for dedicated wine cellars.

 Why Proper Cooling Matters in Wine Storage